-- A. Before the minor waives the right to a hearing, the Patient Advocate must contact the minor by telephone or in person to ascertain whether the minor is protesting the admission and to provide notification of the right to a hearing.
-The Patient Advocate must certify that the minor freely, voluntarily, and intelligently waived the right to a hearing.
-The Patient Advocate and the minor must sign the approved "Waiver of Hearing" form (hereinafter referred to as "waiver"), except where the waiver is obtained telephonically, in which case the waiver on page 2 of the waiver will suffice.
+- A. Before the minor waives the right to a hearing, Minor's Counsel must contact the minor by telephone or in person to ascertain whether the minor is protesting the admission and to provide notification of the right to a hearing.
+Minor's Counsel must certify that the minor freely, voluntarily, and intelligently waived the right to a hearing.
+Minor's Counsel and the minor must sign the approved "Waiver of Hearing" form (hereinafter referred to as "waiver"), except where the waiver is obtained telephonically, in which case the waiver on page 2 of the waiver will suffice.
 The signed waiver allows admission to the facility, providing other necessary authorization(s) (e.g., permission of the responsible person or legally authorized designee), which is/are also available.
 The waiver must remain in the minor's record at the treating facility.
-A copy of the signed waiver and the physician's affidavit must be given to the facility to which the minor is to be admitted. - B. When the waiver has been signed by a person other than the Patient Advocate due to telephone authorization, on the next work day following admission of the minor, the Patient Advocate must personally interview the minor and review the waiver.
-If in the opinion of the Patient Advocate, the minor is not freely, voluntarily and intelligently waiving the right to the hearing, or if the minor is now protesting the admission and requesting a hearing, the Patient Advocate must again advise the minor of the right to a hearing.
-A hearing must be held within five work days from the date the minor requests a hearing unless an agreement has been reached pursuant to rule 8.11.5H. - C. If, in the opinion of the Patient Advocate, the minor is not freely, voluntarily, and intelligently waiving the right to the hearing, or if the minor is protesting the admission and is requesting a hearing, the Patient Advocate must notify facility staff of the need for a hearing, and the facility staff or responsible person must arrange for a hearing through the Office of Counselor in Mental Health.
-A hearing will be held within five work days from the date the Patient Advocate informs the facility of the need for a hearing (unless an agreement has been reached pursuant to rule 8.11.5H. - D. In situations where a minor was admitted as an inpatient to a facility in accordance with the provisions of this procedure and waived the right to a hearing and subsequently indicates to the Patient Advocate, patient's counsel, any member of the treatment staff, or the responsible person a desire to have a hearing and/or be released from the facility, then a hearing will be conducted by a hearing officer within five work days from the time of the request for hearing being filed with the Office of Counselor in Mental Health, unless agreement has been reached pursuant to rule 8.11.5H.
+A copy of the signed waiver and the physician's affidavit must be given to the facility to which the minor is to be admitted. - B. When the waiver has been signed by a person other than Minor's Counsel due to telephone authorization, on the next work day following admission of the minor, Minor's Counsel must personally interview the minor and review the waiver.
+If in the opinion of Minor's Counsel, the minor is not freely, voluntarily and intelligently waiving the right to the hearing, or if the minor is now protesting the admission and requesting a hearing, Minor's Counsel must again advise the minor of the right to a hearing.
+A hearing must be held within five work days from the date the minor requests a hearing unless an agreement has been reached pursuant to rule 8.11.5H. - C. If, in the opinion of Minor's Counsel, the minor is not freely, voluntarily, and intelligently waiving the right to the hearing, or if the minor is protesting the admission and is requesting a hearing, Minor's Counsel must notify facility staff of the need for a hearing, and the facility staff or responsible person must arrange for a hearing through the Office of Counselor in Mental Health.
+A hearing will be held within five work days from the date Minor's Counsel informs the facility of the need for a hearing (unless an agreement has been reached pursuant to rule 8 11 5H - D. In situations where a minor was admitted as an inpatient to a facility in accordance with the provisions of this procedure and waived the right to a hearing and subsequently indicates to Minor's Counsel, any member of the treatment staff, or the responsible person a desire to have a hearing and/or be released from the facility, then a hearing will be conducted by a hearing officer within five work days from the time of the request for hearing being filed with the Office of Counselor in Mental Health, unless agreement has been reached pursuant to rule 8.11.5H.
+(Adopted 7/1/2006; Rev. 1/1/2011; Rev. 1/1/2014)